scharlau/Shopping_Exercise/README.md

 In their current state the line_items and orders pages are not very helpful, because they show Class objects where you'd expect to see a customer name, product name, or cart_id, although actually you don't need to ever see the cart_id, because it's only used as a staging area for the shopping cart.

+## Do the Work ##

-Then work through the three rounds with a partner, or on your own, depending upon your circumstances.
+Work through the three rounds with a partner, or on your own, depending upon your circumstances.
 Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

 1. Round one should be fixing the line_item and order pages to show names of items and customers.
 2. Round two should be creating a 'dashboard' page to show total orders ranked by customers.